+FTC ANNOUNCES INCREASED HSR AND INTERLOCKING DIRECTORATE THRESHOLDS - 2020

+Value of Transaction

+Filing Fee

+More than \$94 million, but less than \$188 million

+\$45,000

+\$188 million or greater, but less than \$940.1 million

+\$125,000

+\$940.1 million or greater

+\$280,000

-FTC ANNOUNCES INCREASED HSR AND INTERLOCKING DIRECTORATE THRESHOLDS More than \$90 million, but less than \$180 million \$45,000 \$180 million or greater, but less than \$899.8 million \$125,000 \$899.8 million or greater \$280,000 Interlocking Directorate Thresholds The FTC announced revised thresholds for the prohibition on interlocking directorates under Section 8 of the Clayton Antitrust Act of 1914 (the "Clayton Act").
-Under the revised thresholds, a single person cannot serve as an officer or director of two competing corporations if each corporation has capital, surplus, and undivided profits in excess of \$36,564,000.
-This prohibition does not apply if the competitive sales of either corporation is less than (a) \$3,656,400, or (b) 2% of such corporation's total sales, or the competitive sales of both corporations are under 4% of that corporation's total sales.
-The terms "competitive sales" have specific meanings pursuant to the Clayton Act.
-Civil Penalties In a separate announcement, the maximum civil penalty amount for violations of the HSR Act will increase from \$41,484 to \$42,530 per day, effective upon publication in the Federal Register.
-The new penalty levels apply to penalties assessed after the effective date, regardless of whether the associated violation occurred in advance of such date.
-If you have any questions relating to the HSR Act, the Clayton Act, or other antitrust issues, please contact Valerie Stevens or Matthew Scherer.
+Interlocking Directorate Thresholds

+The FTC also announced revised thresholds for the prohibition on interlocking directorates under Section 8 of the Clayton Antitrust Act of 1914 (the Clayton Act).
+Under the revised thresholds, which became effective on January 28, 2020, a single person cannot serve as an officer or director of two competing corporations if each corporation has capital, surplus, and undivided profits in excess of \$38,204,000.
+This prohibition does not apply if the competitive sales of either corporation is less than (a) \$3,820,400, or (b) 2% of such corporation's total sales, or the competitive sales of both corporations are under 4% of that corporation's total sales.
+The terms "competitive sales" and "total sales" have specific meanings pursuant to the Clayton Act.

+Civil Penalties

+In a separate announcement, the maximum civil penalty amount for violations of the HSR Act will increase from \$42,530 to \$43,280 per day, effective upon publication in the Federal Register.
+The new penalty levels apply to penalties assessed after January 14, 2020, regardless of whether the associated violation occurred in advance of such date.

+If you have any questions relating to the HSR Act, the Clayton Act, or other antitrust issues, please contact Valerie Stevens (646-218-7614; vstevens@hodgsonruss.com).

 If you received this alert from a third party or from visiting our website, and would like to be added to our Corporate & Securities mailing lists or any other of our mailing lists, please visit us at: https://forms.hodgsonruss.net/sign-up-for-email-and-other-communications..html.